 - Not being able to catch items well,

-- Not being able to see you from certain locations relative to themselves,
+- Not being able to see you from specific locations relative to themselves,

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?